Obytecraft/dev-doc/source/includes/_welcome.md

 # Welcome
 We want to officially welcome you to Decathlon as a developer.
 We warmly welcome you. oh! first advice, get to know the team members quickly.
+To get noticed in the tech community quickly, send an introductory email to <a href ="mailto:cndevs@decathlon.net">China Developers Community</a> so we get to know you and your tech stack.

 ## Purpose
 The purpose of this document is to serve as a guide for you.
 This will help you integrate faster as a developer.
 It is advisable to take your time and treat this document as an integral part of your general induction.